The Devil's Sooty Brother: Story

 A soldier named Hans was discharged from the army but found himself without any money and no idea what to do.
 While walking in a forest wondering how he could improve his situation he came across a little man.
 He did not know it, but the little man was the Devil in disguise.
 The little man said to him, "What is wrong, that you look so sad?"

 The soldier replied, "I am hungry and have no money with which to buy food."

 And the Devil said to him, "Let me employ you as my servant and you will never want for anything again for as long as you shall live.
 Serve me for seven years, and after that you will be free.
 And I will teach you to play beautiful music.
 But one requirement I have is that during that time you must never wash yourself, never comb your hair, never cut or trim your hair or your nails or wipe the tears from your eyes."
-The soldier thought it over for a moment, and thinking it a good bargain agreed the little man's terms and he went with the little man, who straight off lead him down into Hell.
+The soldier thought it over for a moment, and thinking it a good bargain agreed the little man's terms and he went with the little man, who straight off led him down into Hell.

 In Hell the little man told him that his duties were to keep the fires burning under the pots in which the hell-broth stewed, make sure the house was kept clean and tidy, to sweep all the dust and dirt behind the doors and make sure that everything was kept in order.
 But the little man warned him he must never look into the pots or he would be sorry for it.

 The soldier said, "All that is fine.
 I will carry out your orders as if I was still in the army."
 With that the little man left the house and the soldier began his duties.
 Although it was already very hot he lit a fire and swept all the dust and dirt behind the door, just as he had been told to do.

 When the Devil returned he looked around the house to see if his instructions had been followed properly, and seeing that they had been he was pleased and went out again.
 The soldier decided that in the Devil's absence it was time for him to have a good look around Hell, and he saw that all the pots were boiling away with a good fire beneath them.
 He would have liked to have a peek inside them, except the Devil had strictly forbidden this.
 However, the urge became too much and he lifted the lid of the nearest pot and peeked inside - and there he saw his old sergeant sitting in the boiling hell-broth.
 "Well, well," he said "so there you are!
 Once you had me in your power, but now the boot is on the other foot!"
 And with that he dropped the lid back onto the pot and stoked the hell-fire while adding more wood.